Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

   <head>
     <script type="text/javascript">
       //JavaScript goes here
-      // This text should appear in the console of the browser, and in a popup message.
-      // For Chrome on Mac, use Option+Command+J to open the Console. str = "This is my first message";
+      str = "This is my first message";
-      console.log(str);  // This will show up in the browser's JavaScript console. alert(str);  // This should create a popup message.
+      console.log(str);  // This will show up in the browser's JavaScript console.
+For Chrome on Mac, use Option+Command+J to open the Console. alert(str);  // This should create a popup message.
 Usually very irritating, but good here for learning.
     </script>
   </head>